 - Google News Archive — Searchable!
 A searchable database of many newspapers from all over.
 We’ve found some going back to the 1800s.

-- San Jose Mercury News -Who’s doing what to who in Silicon Valley.
+- San Jose Mercury News – Silicon Valley news and information.

 - Finding Data on the Internet – Where to find the statistical data you’re looking for.
 A kinder, gentler way to find reliable resources.